The Burglar (1957 film): Plot

-When Gladden takes the train to Atlantic City, she is followed by a man whose face we cannot see.
-The same man later approaches her on the beach, and the two strike up a relationship but his face is still not revealed to the camera.
-In Philadelphia, Harbin meets a woman named Della who tells him about her own hard life and invites him to her apartment.
-Having fallen asleep, Harbin awakens to find her gone from the apartment.
-Stepping outside, he sees her with another man, apparently the same faceless man who has been getting close to Gladden, and hears the two conspiring about getting the necklace.
-He then quickly steals away.
+When Gladden takes the train to Atlantic City, she is followed by a man.
+The man eventually approaches her, and the two strike up a relationship.
+In Philadelphia, Harbin meets Della, a woman who invites him to her apartment.
+Having fallen asleep, Harbin awakens to find her gone.
+Stepping outside, he sees her with the same man who has been getting close to Gladden, and hears the two conspiring about getting the necklace.

-Realizing that Gladden is in danger, Harbin drives toward Atlantic City with Blaylock and Dohmer, but a toll booth operator recognizes him from the police sketch and calls the authorities.
-A bit later, the gang's car is stopped by an officer for a routine traffic violation.
+Realizing that Gladden is in danger, Harbin drives toward Atlantic City with Blaylock and Dohmer, but a toll booth operator recognizes him from the sketch and calls the authorities.
+The gang's car is later stopped by an officer for a routine traffic violation.
 Panicking, Dohmer shoots the policeman, who fires back and kills him.
 Harbin and Blaylock abandon the car with Dohmer's body near Atlantic City, where they take refuge in a deserted shack.
 Knowing that the man he heard with Della has been pretending to be Gladden's boyfriend, Harbin calls her hotel room and tells her to send the boyfriend away so that he can see her.
-When the man comes downstairs to the lobby, his face is finally revealed and Harbin realizes that he is Charlie, one of the officers who questioned him on the night of the burglary.
+When the man comes downstairs to the lobby, Harbin realizes that he is Charlie, one of the officers who questioned him on the night of the burglary.

 In Gladden's room, Harbin hides the necklace under her pillow after the two quarrel.
-When Harbin goes back to the shack, Gladden finds the jewels and hides them in her own small musical jewel box.
-Charlie, meanwhile, has called Della and told her to come to Atlantic City.
-At the shack, Charlie has killed Blaylock and confronts Harbin, offering to spare him and even give him a cut of the money he'll get if Harbin gives him the necklace.
+When Harbin returns to the shack, Gladden finds the jewels and hides them in her musical jewel box.
+Charlie, meanwhile, calls Della and tells her to come to Atlantic City.
+At the shack, Charlie kills Blaylock.
+He then offers to spare Harbin and even give him a cut of the money he will get if Harbin surrenders the necklace.
 Once Della arrives, Harbin reveals that he hid the jewels in Gladden's room, and Charlie heads out, leaving Della to hold a gun on Harbin.
 Harbin, though, walks out, hoping that Della will not be able to shoot him, which she does not.